 Click on Display.

-Under the “Scale and layout” section, use the “Resolution” drop-down menu to change the screen resolution for your computer.
+Under the “Scale and layout” section, use the “Display resolution” drop-down menu and change the resolution.Quick tip: You can avoid a blurry screen by selecting the resolution labeled “recommended.”